AJLange/AJLange/README.md

 Working on some new side projects and expanding my knowledge.
 Game, web, and chat tools!

-- 🌱 I’m currently learning: Django, Algorithms, Alexa
+- 🌱 I’m currently learning: Django, AI, other things unrelated to code
-- 🔭 I’m currently working on: Multiplayer Game Dev, Alexa Skills Development, and Vtubing on Twitch.tv/litagemini
+- 🔭 I’m currently working on: Multiplayer Game Dev and Vtubing on Twitch.tv/litagemini
 - 📫 How to reach me: Discord or Twitter.
 Twitter is http://www.twitter.com/lita_gemini
 - 😄 Pronouns: She/Her
 - 💬 Ask me about: Video Games, Cartoons, Vtubers!